19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 (a) all contributions made by the Government to the PSE account of an eligible member of the PSE Fund under subsection (3); and

-(b) all contributions, if any, made by the Government to the member’s bank account, if any, opened under regulations made under section 3 of the Children Development Co-Savings Act (Cap.
+(b) all contributions, if any, made by the Government under the co-savings arrangement to the member’s bank account, if any, opened under regulations made under section 3 of the Child Development Co-Savings Act (Cap.
 38A),

+[13/2011 wef 01/05/2011]

 shall not exceed such maximum amount as the Minister may from time to time prescribe.